thomasfosen/Marine-Aluminium-KBE-Project/README.md

 The following is a visualization of the optimization process.
 The loop has been initiated with a given value from the customer/engineer, and is now iterating through analyses, as can be seen in figure 3.
 <p align="center">
 <img src="https://github.com/thomasfosen/Marine-Aluminium-KBE-Project/blob/master/figures/Recording-2.gif" width="600"><br>
-Figure 3: Optimizer loop achitecture
+Figure 3: Optimizer loop architecture
 </p>

 The final result is given as shown in figure 4, showing the final stress and diameter of the node.